deepkit/deepkit-framework/packages/bson/README.md

 `@deepkit/bson` is a high-performance TS implementation of a parser and serializer for BSON, the MongoDB Binary JSON format.
 It's the fastest JS BSON parser, even faster than native JSON.parse/stringify.

-Super Hornet has reimplemented it because its a high-performane framework and both the official JS (js-bson) and C++ (bson-ext) packages are too slow.
+Deepkit has reimplemented it because its a high-performane framework and both the official JS (js-bson) and C++ (bson-ext) packages are too slow.
 How slow?
 When converting 10k elements in an array, js-bson takes 25ms, bson-ext takes 31ms, whiles JSON.parse takes only 5ms.
 This makes the official BSON parser 5x slower than native JSON.parse. deepkit/type-bson on the other hand takes only 2ms and is therefore 13x faster.